The Stacks

 -

-printed in red) and 316 high illustrated pages.
-There are really two versions
+(some details printed in red) and 316 high illustrated pages.
+There are really

-of this book.
-The first edition was published in 1957 and most of the procedures
+two versions of this book.
+The first edition was published in 1957 and most

-and accessories were based on the Minox-B model.
-The 1971 edition was revised
+of the procedures and accessories were based on the Minox-B model.
+The 1971

-and updated for the new features of the Minox BL and C (notably the
+edition was revised and updated for the new features of the Minox BL and

-autoexposure), but some particular features of the previous models are mentioned
+C (notably the autoexposure), but some particular features of the previous

-released while the Minox history was still being written, that means, it's
+this book was released while the Minox history was still being written, that

 -

-guys with lots and cameras and too much time on his hands.
-He's put
+"rich guys with lots of cameras and too much time on his hands" books.

-together a small format book of his camera collection of cameras from around
+He's put together a small format book of his camera collection of cameras

-the world in all formats.
-A few of these happen to be submini.
-The
+from around the world -- in all formats.
+A few of these happen to be

-pictures are nice, but small.
-The highlight is his collection of Ricoh
+submini.
+The pictures are nice, but small.
+The highlight is his

-Auto-Half cameras.
+collection of Ricoh Auto-Half cameras.
 The book has 256 pages.
-It should not be confused
+It should

-with the much more in depth book, The Evolution of the Japanese Camera, by
+not be confused with the much more in depth book, The Evolution of the Japanese

 -